SashaBerkowsky/sasza.ar/content/hello.md

 - `ctrl + left click`: spawn glider
 - `shift + left click`: spawn pulsar

-also if you want to use the action bar inside the banner you can toggle it by placing your cusor on it and pressing `alt + left click`
+also if you want to use the action bar inside the banner you can toggle it by placing your cusor on it and pressing `right click`

 have fun and i hope you enjoy my little corner on the internet!